Psychotherapy & Counselling in central Cheltenham, Gloucestershire, with Dr Lesley McGown

 People come to psychotherapy when they are struggling with emotional problems.
 Avenues for trying to understand themselves have stalled; they may have tried to talk to friends or family about what is wrong, but nothing seems to have changed.
 Alternatively, they have found it hard to express what is troubling them and feel alone and stuck.

-Many have been wrestling with confusion over personal identity and have sought to better know themselves; to discover what, for them, is most meaningful in their lives.
-As Nietzsche reminds us: “ That you feel something to be right may have its cause in your never having thought much about yourself and in your blindly having accepted what has been labelled right since your childhood.”
+Often people reach a stage in their lives when they begin to question who they really are.
+Through psychotherapy they seek help to better understand themselves, to enhance the relationship that they have with themselves - and thus with others - and to discover what is most meaningful in their lives.
+As Nietzsche reminds us: “That you feel something to be right may have its cause in your never having thought much about yourself and in your blindly having accepted what has been labelled right since your childhood.”

 ‘Being able to feel safe with other people is probably the single most important aspect of mental health; safe connections are fundamental to meaningful and satisfying lives.’
 (Bessel A. van der Kolk)